-Project Abstract :
+Project Abstract:

 The El Paso Police Department (EPPD) serves approximately 683,000 residents within the city limits of El Paso and thousands more who travel through El Paso to visit and work in the city on a daily basis.
 Estimated numbers indicate that El Paso swells to approximately one million people per day.
 The EPPD is jurisdictionally responsible for approximately 256.38 square miles.
 The patrol units are assigned to one of five Regional Commands, which serve eight El Paso representative district jurisdictions.
 In addition to the patrol units, the EPPD has a myriad of specialized units to include, but not limited to Gang Unit, SWAT, Auto Theft, Narcotics, Crimes Against Persons, Crime Scene Unit and more.
-The El Paso Police Department currently employs over 1,100 sworn personnel which results in approximately 2 officers per 1,000 residents and has over 260 civilian support staff.
-The City of El Paso, during the year of 2020 reported a total of 706 Part 1 Crimes relating to gun crime.
-In addition, the EPPD made 154 gun related arrests for the year 2020.
+The El Paso Police Department currently employs over 1,131 sworn personnel which results in approximately 2 officers per 1,000 residents and has over 271 civilian support staff.
+The City of El Paso, during the 11 month span (Jan thru Nov) in FY21 reported a total of 207 Part 1 Crimes relating to gun crime.
+This has been an ongoing initiative in which EPPD has already pre-determined 2 areas (Northeast & Pebble Hills Regions) which have seen continuous calls for service reference gun crime.
 Although great strides have been made towards reducing violent crime in El Paso through units like the Gang Task Force, challenges have been identified, consistent with the crime triangle, with respect to People, Places, and Problems.
 The El Paso Police Department seeks to utilize evidence and intelligence-based practices through the deployment of technological innovations, in order to identify and arrest active criminals who are using firearms while carrying out aggravated offenses.
 Deploying this type of innovation will assist in detecting and reducing gun-related crime in El Paso, Texas.

-Problem Statement :
+Problem Statement: